JavokhirJambulov/Pomodoro-App-Android/README.md

 • Configurable timer

 • Long breaks after a number of completed work sessions

+• Vibrates and plays sound after the completion of each timer.

 • Supports four languages: English, Korean, Hindi, and Uzbek